-Sciatica is a very common problem in today’s society, and it can be quite frightening for some.
-Most people know that it can be extremely painful, and in severe cases it can prevent people from living their lives like they are accustomed to.
-But many of these same people might not even know what sciatica is exactly.
+Sciatica is a common problem in today’s society, and it can be quite frightening for some.
+Most people know that it can be extremely painful, and in severe cases, it can prevent people from living their lives like they are accustomed to.
+But many of these same people might not even know exactly what sciatica is.
 To clear up some of the confusion, these fast facts will help people get caught up on the basics of sciatica.

-1. Any kind of injuries to the sciatic nerve impacts its connection to the brain
+1. Any Kind of Injury to the Sciatic Nerve Impacts its Connection to the Brain

 Rather than affecting the nerve physically, when the sciatic nerves are irritated, it affects the connection to the brain.
 That’s why sometimes wrong information is sent to and from the brain to the rest of the body.

-In medieval times, sciatic pain was mistaken for tuberculosis that worked its way down to the ischial tuberosity (the sit-bones).
-Although the actual cause was discovered, the name got stuck till today.
+In medieval times, sciatic pain was mistaken for tuberculosis, which worked its way down to the ischial tuberosity (the sit-bones).
+Although the actual cause was discovered, the name stuck.

 A variety of lower back problems can lead to pain that radiates along the sciatic nerve.
 Most commonly, sciatica pain is caused when a herniated disc irritates the nerve root in the lower spine.